NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 If you find this changelog out of date, you can assume that the plugin update is merely to pull in a new version of TimelineJS (especially if the plugin version number is 3.x.y.0)

 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

+= 3.8.10.0 =
+* Update to TimelineJS 3.8.10.
+Fixes Instagram MediaType in response to API changes.

 = 3.8.2.0 =
 * Update to TimelineJS 3.8.2